 Blog Image Wall

 Inspiration, tools and techniques to develop your creative writing.

 Writing your Novel or Screenplay

-Writing a well-structured novel or screenplay doesn’t happen by accident
+Writing a successful novel or screenplay doesn't happen by accident.

 “Four boys in Fred Friggenhelmer's town last night stole a chalice from a church.
 Caught, they reveal they'd been reading up on Satan and wanted to evoke Satan.
 Fred reads about the incident in his morning paper.
 It intrigues him.